Top Paying IT Certifications for 2023

 Certified Scrum MasterWhy is scrum the most popular Agile framework for iterative software development?
 Because it’s easy to implement and it works.
 While product owners, project managers, developers and also trainers and coaches can benefit from certification, the World Economic Forum ranked scrum master 6th in their list of product development jobs of tomorrow.
-And employment data firm Burning Glass predicts a 37.9-percent increase in demand for scrum masters over the next ten years.
+And employment data firm Burning Glass predicts a 37.9-percent increase in demand for scrum masters over the next decade.

 What’s more, according to Foote Partners’ data, certified scrum master certification holders can command 11% in median pay premiums or bonuses above base salaries averaging $96,785.

 PMI Program Management Professional (PgMP)How does an experienced and successful project manager take their career to the next level?
 By becoming a program manager.
 However, even though program management is a well-paid next step, becoming proficient at managing multiple related projects is not easy.

 Earning PMI's Program Management Professional certification can help you move forward with confidence, demonstrate your competency to prospective employers and earn median pay premiums of 11% above base salaries that range up to $134,000.
 Plus, both high school and college grads can qualify by meeting the hands-on experience requirements and passing two evaluations.